themanaworld/policies/policies/privacy-policy.md

 When contributing, you grant us a special license described at the footer of the wiki website, or at the submission form.
-This license will cover the entirety of your contribution, including edit messages, and shall take precedence and priority over this privacy policy and the rights connected to it.
+This license will cover the entirety of your contribution, including edit messages, and shall take precedence and priority over this Privacy Policy and the rights connected to it.
 The biography field is also subject to this special license.

 Several actions on the wiki are logged and these logs are often kept public.
 You